victorinhoOo/miniGPT/README.md

 1. Pre-training on FineWeb Edu dataset for general language understanding
 2. Finetuning for conversational abilities on the openAssistant dataset (work in progress)

-But i can be easily adapted to your own datasets and needs.
+But it can be easily adapted to your own datasets and needs.

 ## 🏗️ Architecture